 Are you suffering from SI joint pain and worried about what you can and cannot do?
 Check out this list of exercises you should avoid.

 A common treatment for SI joint pain is exercise.
 But not all exercises are equal.
-In fact, some should be avoided.
+Some should be avoided.
 If you suffer from SI joint pain, avoid these exercises: sit-ups, crunches, planks, running, tennis, golf, leg lunges, jumping rope, and cardio machines.
 For more direction, consult a chiropractor or physical therapist.

 What does the Science say About SI Joint Pain?

 Another study by the Wiley Online Library found a higher percentage, from 16% to 30%, to be the cause of low back pain in cases of chronic mechanical low back pain.
-The same study found that the treatment of SI joint pain is most effective in a multidisciplinary approach including exercise therapy and manipulation (chiropractic).
+The same study found that treating SI joint pain is most effective in a multidisciplinary approach, including exercise therapy and manipulation (chiropractic).
 (2)

 A case study in Science Direct involved a pregnant 35-year-old woman with, among other things, a functional disturbance in the left sciatic joint.
-The menu of treatments used involved both chiropractic spinal manipulation and exercise, as well as soft tissue therapy and ergonomic advice.
-After six weeks, her low back pain was significantly improved and many of her functional abilities like walking and sitting had also improved.
+The menu of treatments used involved chiropractic spinal manipulation, exercise, soft tissue therapy, and ergonomic advice.
+After six weeks, her lower back pain had significantly improved, and many of her functional abilities, like walking and sitting, had also improved.
 (3)

 As for now, let’s dig into the details of each of these a little bit more.